johnwilldonicely/LDAS/README.md

 		[program] [input] [otions]

 Here, the input will be the name of the file you want the program to work on, and the options come in name-value pairs.
-This means the options requires a value to be set.
+This means the options require a value to be set.
 For example, to make a scatterplot of a file called "temp.dat", adding the title "MyPlot", you would type:
 ```
-	$ xe-plottable1 temp.dat -xscale 0.5
+	$ xe-plottable1 temp.dat -title "MyPlot"
 ```
 * the program is xe-plottable1
 * the input is temp.dat
-* the option is xscale (beginning with a hyphen)
+* the option is -title (beginning with a hyphen)
-* the value for xscale is 0.5 (50%)
+* the value for -title is "MyPlot"

 ## Interrupting commands